sauna heater trips breaker troubleshooting

 Step 1: Turn Off the Main Power and Inspect the Breaker

-Safety first—shut off power at the main panel and visually inspect the breaker for burn marks or discoloration.
+Safety first — shut off power at the main panel and visually inspect the breaker for burn marks or discoloration.
+A tripped breaker often sits in a middle position between ON and OFF rather than fully in either direction.
+Switch it fully OFF before resetting it to ON.

 Step 2: Check Amperage Rating vs Heater Draw